fleschutz/PowerShell/Docs/check-ping.md

 ## check-ping.ps1 - Checks the ping latency from the local computer to selected Internet hosts

-This script checks the ping latency from the local computer to selected Internet hosts.
+This PowerShell script checks the ping latency from the local computer to selected Internet hosts.
 The hosts by default are: amazon.com,bing.com,cnn.com,dropbox.com,facebook.com,google.com,live.com,twitter.com,youtube.com

 ## Parameters